 Pazham Pori aka Ethakka appam is a favourite snack of Keralites.
-The ripe Kerala Banana (Ethakka) is coated with flour batter and deep fried in oil.
+The ripe Kerala Banana (Ethapazham/ Nenthrapazham) is coated with flour batter and deep fried in oil.
 It is irresistible for most Malayalees and whenever one sees the yellow covered pazhampori in the glass compartments in small tea shops, you just succumb to temptations.
-This is also a Thattukada speciality; Kerala streetfood shops, like Thattukada Chicken fry, Parotta, Uzhunnu Vada, Parippu Vada etc. Do check my chicken cutlets, crispy pakoras, samosas, spring rolls, Paneer fingers, soya cutlets, fish cutlets, Calamari fritters, Beef strips etc.
+This is also a Thattukada specialty; Kerala street food, like Thattukada Chicken fry, Parotta, Vegetable Samosas, Uzhunnu Vada, Parippu Vada etc. Do check my chicken cutlets, crispy pakoras, samosas, spring rolls, Paneer fingers, soya cutlets, fish cutlets, Calamari fritters, Beef strips etc.

-Since the batter is usually made with Maida, many healthy alternatives like wheat flour, rice flour and even Rava(Sooji) coated versions have surfaced.
+Since the batter for Pazham Pori is usually made with Maida, many healthy alternatives like wheat flour, Oats, Rice flour and even Rava(Sooji) coated versions have surfaced.
 Still, healthy or not, Keralites remain die hard fans of this fried snack – Pazham pori aka ethakka appam.
-Ripe Bananas are considered good for making Pazham Pori.
+Ripe but firm Bananas are considered good for making Pazham Pori.
 It is cut length wise into thin slices and dipped in batter and fried to golden brown.
 However, you can cut into rounds (if you have limited bananas and you need more numbers) or mash it and add to the batter and fry small balls.

 - You can add a pinch of turmeric powder to give that yellow color.

 - Just a pinch of baking soda is required.
 This is to give the batter a smooth, light texture.